jpvanoosten/optional/README.md

 ## Usage

-To declare an optional value, specify `wp::optional<T>` where `T` is the internal value type.
+To declare an optional value, specify `opt::optional<T>` where `T` is the internal value type.
 By default, an optional value is _disengaged_.
 It is _engaged_ when it stores a valid value.

 ```c++
 #include "optional.hpp"